Generating new sources of business and revenue.

 Aging agent population.
 Anywhere has an age problem with its agents.
 While they are experienced and successful, I would venture a guess that the average age of agents is higher than that of those in Compass and @Properties.
 And maybe Compass doesn’t care about that.
 They will ride the wave of these agents until they retire, replacing them with more tech-savvy and younger agents.

 Controlled broker-to-broker referrals.
-The Anywhere Leads Network (ALN) broker network mandates that agents’ broker-to-broker referrals be routed through the referral network in order to receive relocation and affinity business.
+The Anywhere Leads Network (ALN) broker network mandates that agents’ broker-to-broker referrals be routed through the referral network in order to receive relocation, referrals, and affinity business.
 Mandating and it actually happening are two different things.
 The franchise brokers are given annual goals to achieve.
 ALN takes a substantial cut of the referral fee.
 The Compass agents are accustomed to referring directly to other Compass agents and determining their own referral fee amounts.
 This will be hard to rein in.
 As we know, getting independent contractors to do what we want them to do is like herding cats.
 We’ll have to see how hard they push that initiative; it could mean a lot of money for ALN.

 Cons for all of the other brokers: